The Doraemons (video game)

 The game was notable for including the six additional characters that were introduced in the 1995 short film 2112: The Birth of Doraemon, which were six Doraemon-like characters collectively known as The Doraemons.
-To date, it is the only video game based on the Doraemon series that featured these characters.
+To date, it is the only video game based on the Doraemon series to feature these characters.

 Gameplay

-The Doraemons is similar to other role-playing video games.
-The gameplay is made up of three parts: an overworld, a world map, and a battle screen.
-In the overworld sections of the game, the player can navigate the protagonists through different places, and can interact with other characters and objects.
+The Doraemons is a role-playing video game, with its gameplay being made up of three parts: an overworld, a world map, and a battle screen.
+In the overworld, the player can navigate the protagonists through different places, and can interact with other characters and objects.
 Players can also pick up items in several areas, which can be acquired for use in battle.
-Unlike most role-playing games, the overworld is displayed as a side-scroller rather than an overhead top-down perspective viewpoint, with some locations being displayed as single-screened areas.
+Unlike most role-playing games, the overworld is displayed as a side-scroller rather than an overhead top-down perspective or isometric viewpoint, with some locations being displayed as static, single-screened areas.
 In the world map, players can access several locations within each different worlds, which would take the player into a specific location upon reaching them.
 These include towns, fields, and even places such as dungeon-like areas.

-At specific points in the story, a battle sequence would begin, using the standard combat system with some real-time elements.
+At specific points in the story, a battle sequence would begin, where the standard combat system with some real-time elements comes into play.
 The combat system involves gadgets and items from the Doraemon series, along with the option to attack using Nobita.
-There are seven slots available; six of the slots are available for gadgets that can be used in battle, and have a finite number of uses depending on how many items are used in each slot.
-The last slot is a special power slot reserved for Nobita, where Nobita can use his abilities to attack enemies, and can be used an unlimited number of times.
-Hit points are denoted by a green bar, which increases during gameplay.
+Seven slots are available; six of them are used for gadgets that can be used in battle and have a finite number of uses depending on how many items are used in each slot.
+The last slot is a special power slot reserved for Nobita, where he can use his abilities to attack enemies and can be used an unlimited number of times.
+Hit points (HP) are determined by a green bar that increases capacity during gameplay.
 The Action Meter is denoted by a small triangular arrow, which moves from left to right during an attack.
 The duration and speed of the meter varies depending on the gadget and/or ability being used.
-Both the player and the enemies can attack and use their abilities at any point in real-time.
+During each battle, both the player and the enemies can attack and use their abilities at any point in real-time.
 Players can also defend during battle, which has an effect on physical-based attacks but not magic and/or special attacks.
-If the player's hit points drops to zero, the player is defeated and the game will prompt the player to either restart the battle or continue from the last save point.
-There are also three treasure chests located at the bottom of the area after the player is defeated, with one of them containing an item stored within it.
+If the player's hit points are depleted, the battle is lost and the player is instructed to either restart the battle or continue from the last save point.
+There are also three treasure chests located at the bottom of the area after the player is defeated, with one of them containing an item stored within it in random.